forbesg/forbes-metalsmith/src/projects/webapps/little-city-treat.md

 #### Booking System for Edinburgh Mobile Beauty Therapists

-I was required to create a bespoke booking system for a provider of mobile beauty treatments in Edinburgh.
+I was asked to create a bespoke booking system for a provider of mobile beauty treatments in Edinburgh.
 The company allows self-employed Beauty Professionals to set their own availability and populate the booking system based upon those therapists.